acemod/ACE3/wiki/missionmaker/modules.md

 ### 3.1 Advanced Medical Settings

-This module allows you to change the default Advanced Medical Settings, when [2.1 Medical Settings](#2.1-medical-settings) is set to "Advanced".
+This module allows you to change the default Advanced Medical Settings, when [3.3 Medical Settings](#medical-settings) is set to "Advanced".

 **Settings:**